 Fuel for all except early part throttle and for all full throttle operation is supplied through the high speed system.
-See Figure 64-71.
+See Figure 64-52.

-The position of the step-up rod in the primary main metering jet controls the amount of fuel admitted to the nozzles.
+The position of the step-up rod in the primary main metering jet bigger curburstaggin one or controls the amount of fuel admitted to the nozzles.
 The position of the step-up rod is controlled by a manifold vacuum piston.